nhatcher/users-template/post/README.md

 Now you are running caddy as a service and can shut down your laptop and go for pizza or beer because you had your first deployment.
 Your system is up and running!

-## Architecture
+One final note.
+In this post we are only interested in the 'app.example.com' part.
+But for us it will be a bit more complicated because we will not be just serving plain static html files.
+We will need Caddy to work as a proxy server.
+We will fix that issue in the coming sections.

+## Local development and architecture

 During development we will have three servers running.
 A proxy server will route all frontend requests to the frontend server and all api calls to the application server.
 This is very useful because then we will support HMR (Hot Module Reloading).

 It works in the following way.
-A remote machine (a browser) will make requests to our server sitting in <https://www.example.com> for example.
+A remote machine (a browser) will make requests to our server sitting in <https://app.example.com> for example.
 There are two kinds of requests:

 1. Static content like JavaScript files, HTML, CSS, images that are public
 2. API calls that will need to be processed by the server